SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/apache.md

 Set-Acl -Path "<PATH_TO_LOG_FILE>" -AclObject $NewAcl
 ```

-## Source Template configuration
+## Source template configuration

-You can follow the below steps to set a remotely managed OpenTelemetry collector and push Source Template to it.
+You can follow the below steps to set a remotely managed OpenTelemetry collector and push the source template to it.

 ### Step 1: Set up remotely managed OpenTelemetry collector